 Queuing and appointment tools give clients this type of transparency automatically, so they have the freedom to plan their day.
 Members and customers are also more likely to show up for their appointments, or rebook when wait times are long.
 20% of customers who abandoned a busy lobby rebook when they’re sent missed notifications.

-Tip 7.
-Combine In-Person and Online Queues to One Central Queue
+7. Promote Hybrid Banking: In-Person and Online Queues in One Central Place

-Queue management tools allow financial institutions to combine in-person and online queues in one central queue, allowing you to serve members and customers anywhere, anytime.
+Queue management systems in banks allow financial institutions to combine in-person and online queues in one central queue, allowing you to serve members and customers anywhere, anytime.
 With this tool, members and customers can hop between virtual or in-person services, depending on their needs and preferences.
 Likewise, staff can serve members and customers from where they are, rather than spending time commuting from one branch to another.

 This system provides faster, better, and easier service.
 Financial institutions are no longer forced to split members and customers up between virtual and in-person queues, so they have fewer staffing challenges and more flexibility to serve members and customers from wherever they are.